5 Important Money Habits to Establish When You Have a Secured Credit Card

-Secured credit cards are valuable tools if you’re looking to build or rebuild your credit.
-Pay your statement in full, and over time you may eventually move on to a reward credit card or better interest rates on a mortgage or car loan.
-But how do you keep that good credit once you build it?
-The secret is developing responsible money habits:
+A Secured credit card may be a valuable tool if you’re looking to build or rebuild your credit.
+If you pay your statement in full every month, then over time you may eventually be able to move on to an unsecured rewards credit card or receive more favorable interest rates on a mortgage or car loan.
+But how do you keep that good credit history once you build it?
+The secret includes developing responsible money habits:

 Build or rebuild your credit with Discover it® Secured Card.